 Subscribe to svobodainfo

-We present results of 2012 monitoring for appeal arbitration courts’ official websites.
-The monitoring was performed together with the Russian Legal Information Agency (RAPSI).
+We present final summarized results of the 2012 monitoring for arbitration courts’ official websites, performed together with the Russian Legal Information Agency (RAPSI).

 The conference US-Russia Civil Society Partnership Program: Moving Forward Together took place on November 15-16 in Washington, DC, by the US-Russia Civil Society Partnership Program (CSPP).

 Ivan Pavlov, FIF Board Chair and the CSPP Steering Committee member, took part in the conference.

 The Freedom of Information Foundation is a member of the CSPP “Mass Media and Access to Information” working group.